'No excuse' as some York City fans storm pitch and damage stadium

 He said some of the queues to enter the ground close to kick-off were long and time-consuming, stretching round as far as the M&S store near the east stand.

-The Press approached York City, York Stadium Management Company, Chorley FC, City of York Council and The Vanarama National League for comment, but had received no replies at time of going to press.
+The Press approached York City, York Stadium Management Company, Chorley FC, City of York Council and The Vanarama National League for comment, but had received no comments at time of publishing.

 York City will now go on to play Brackley Town in the National League North play-off semi-final at 3pm on Saturday.